mui/material-ui/packages/zero-runtime/README.md

 ## Starter template

-Use the following commands to create a new project with the latest version of the framework and zero-runtime (for existing projects, see [Getting started](#getting-started)):
+Use the following commands to create a new project with the latest framework version and zero-runtime (for existing projects, see [Getting started](#getting-started)):

 **Next.js template**: